eosnetworkfoundation/docs/docs/60_protocol-guides/40_accounts_and_permissions.md

 ### 3.1.2.
 Active permission

-In the current EOSIO implementation, the implicit default permission linked to all actions is `active`, which sits one level below the `owner` permission within the hierarchy structure.
+In the current Antelope implementation, the implicit default permission linked to all actions is `active`, which sits one level below the `owner` permission within the hierarchy structure.
 As a result, the `active` permission can do anything the `owner` permission can, except changing the keys associated with the owner.
 The `active` permission is typically used for voting, transferring funds, and other account operations.
 For more specific actions, custom permissions are typically created below the `active` permission and mapped to specific contracts or actions.
 Refer to the [Creating and Linking Custom Permissions](../../40_smart-contract-guides/80_linking-custom-permission.md) for more details.

 [[info | Custom Permissions]]
-| EOSIO allows to create custom hierarchical permissions that stem from the owner permission.
+| Antelope allows to create custom hierarchical permissions that stem from the owner permission.
 This allows finer control over action authorizations.
 It also strengthens security in case the `active` permission gets compromised.

 ## 3.2.
 Authority Table